nextuav/nextuav-docs/docs/launchpad/introduction.md

 # Introduction

-UMT LaunchPad is designed to help you take your drone operations to the next level.
+NextUAV LaunchPad is designed to help you take your drone operations to the next level.
 LaunchPad is an intuitive, user-friendly, and powerful ground control station that enables you to plan, execute and monitor your drone flights with precision and ease.